waffelz0/BFASM/README.md

 # Statements
 Commands in BFASM are called *statements*.
 The table of statements and their functions are listed below.

-Command | Function | Version added
+Statement | Function | Version added
 :-- | :-- | :--
 `set %x v` | Set the variable `%x` to the value provided.
 Variable names must start with `%`.
-This is currently the only command that takes a number literal as an argument. | v0.0
+This is currently the only statement that takes a number literal as an argument. | v0.0
 `add %x %y %z` | Compute `%x + %y` and store it in `%z`. | v0.0 `sub %x %y %z` | Compute `%x - %y` and store it in `%z`. | v0.0 `mul %x %y %z` | Compute `%x * %y` and store it in `%z`. | v0.0